-For a complete listing of AP and CLEP examinations along with accepted equivalencies, please visit the College website www.centralpenn.edu/admissions/alternative.asp.
+For a complete listing of AP and CLEP examinations along with accepted equivalencies, please visit the College website transfer credit page under admissions.

 Credit Hour Definition

 Fifteen hours of classroom lecture equal one credit; 40 hours of laboratory work or practicum equal one credit; minimum of 60 hours of internship equal one credit depending upon the program.